 The Administration view is that Iran's growing inventory of ballistic missiles and its acquisition of indigenous production of anti-ship cruise missiles (ASCMs) provide capabilities to enhance its power projection.
 Tehran views its conventionally armed missiles as an integral part of its strategy to deter-and if necessary retaliate against-forces in the region, including U.S. forces."
 However, Iran's technical capabilities are a matter of some debate among experts, and Iran appears to have focused on missiles capable of hitting regional targets rather than those of intercontinental range.
-Table 7 contains some details on Iran's missile programs.38
+Table 7 contains some details on Iran's missile programs.
+A U.N. experts panel reported in May 2011 that might be getting ballistic missile technology from North Korea, in violation of U.S. sanctions against Iran (discussed above).